Ministers of the Eucharist: Coordinator Marie Brennan

 The baptismal team at Our Lady of Dolours assists in the celebration of the Sacrament of Baptism.
 The team is made up of members of the laity who represent the larger community by welcoming the child to be baptised and their family, as they begin their journey of faith.
 The team meets with the parents and sponsors prior to the Baptism and help to prepare the liturgy.
 The Baptismal team are always looking for new members and training for this ministry is available.

 Flower arranging dates back to Ancient Egypt when flowers where selected according to symbolize meaning with emphasis on religious significance e.g. type of flower and colour.
 To—day our Flower arrangements are generally colour coordinated to Season or particular Celebration.

 Funeral Ministry Team: Maura Thornberry (email@example.com)

 Do this in Memory Mass: Parent Team Coordinator: Michael Mahon

 Ministry of Altar Server: Coordinator

-Since the new church was opened in 1972 there have been four Sacristans.
-Frank Corbett, Prionsias O’ Bradaigh, Sean Scallan and current sacristan, Colette Sanders.
+Since the new church was opened in 1972 there have been five Sacristans.
+Frank Corbett, Prionsias O’ Bradaigh, Sean Scallan, Colette Sanders and current sacristan, Kathleen Fitzsimons.
 The Sacristan in Glasnevin has always ensured that the Church is opened and ready for celebration of Mass, the Sacraments and other occasions when people gather to pray.
 The Sacristan ensures that the church is closed and secured at end of the day.
 A lot of behind the scene duties fall on the Sacristan.
 Ensuring that heat and lights are switched on.
-He/she coordinates ordering of supplies — candles, altar breads, altar wine, Missallettes.
-Colette Sanders is assisted by Una Campbell.
+He/she coordinates ordering of supplies — candles, altar breads, altar wine, Missalettes.